 The Board of Directors' nominees for election as directors of the Company at the Annual Meeting are Kevin L. Cornwell and Paul O. Richins.
-Other members of the Board of Directors were elected at the Company's 2013 and 2014 meetings for terms of three years, and therefore, are not standing for election at the Annual Meeting.
-The term of Dr Payne expires at the 2016 Annual Meeting and the terms of Mr. Hoyer and Dr. Beeson expire at the 2017 Annual Meeting.
+Other members of the Board of Directors were elected at the Company's 2016 and 2017 meetings for terms of three years, and therefore, are not standing for election at the Annual Meeting.
+The term of Dr. Payne expires at the 2019 Annual Meeting, and the terms of Mr. Hoyer and Dr. Beeson expire at the 2020 Annual Meeting.
 The Board of Directors has determined that Dr. Payne, Mr. Hoyer and Dr. Beeson are independent directors within the meaning of NASD Rule 5600(a)(2).
-None of the directors has been a party in a legal proceeding during the past ten years related to securities, financial institutions, fraud in connection with any business entity or agency or organization, as defined in the Exchange Act, that has disciplinary authority over its members.
+None of the directors has served on the board of another public company during the past five years.
+None of the directors has been a party in a legal proceeding during the past ten years related to securities, financial institutions, or fraud in connection with any business entity or agency or organization, as defined in the Exchange Act, that has disciplinary authority over its members.
 Background information appears below with respect to the incumbent directors whose terms have not expired, as well as the directors standing for reelection to the Board.